How to Write Software Documentation in 7 Simple Steps

 1. Understand the Purpose and Audience of the Document

-Before anything else, you need to take a step back and ask yourself why you’re about to create said document.
+Before anything else, you need to take a step back and ask yourself why you’re about to create the said document.

 Since there are so many software documentation types, even the most experienced technical writers are prone to mixing up the main purpose or the audience they’re addressing.